Igorjan94/codeforces.vim/README.md

-# Vim plugin for codeforces.ru/codeforces.com
+# Vim plugin for CodeForces

 ## What allows to do